aamkye/ubuntu_on_fdd7_article/readme.md

 # HomeLab: How DevOps manage information and maintain high availability of the home infrastructure

-Get to know how DevOps compute, stores, preserves, presents, and plays with information and data but also maintains high availability of the home infrastructure using corporation-grade software and hardware
+Get to know how DevOps compute, stores, preserves, presents, and plays with information and dat_but also maintains high availability of the home infrastructure using corporation-grade software and hardware

 ## Introduction (Tale)